litchie/exult-ios/exult/trunk/content/bgkeyring/Readme.txt

 	new NPCs, several new items and graphics and the following things:
 	- You can now meditate at the Shrines of the Virtues.
 	- You can now view the Codex; you must be in a sacred quest, though.
-	- A brand new Shrine of the Codex, based on the one at the Mysterious Sosaria website.
+	- A brand new Shrine of the Codex, based on the image from the Mysterious Sosaria website.
 	- The three items of Principles (Book of Truth, Candle of Love and Bell of Courage), as well as the three Flames of Principles.
-	- Lock Lake Cleanup: Once Miranda's bill is signed, the Lake will be gradually cleaned up of garbage.
+	- Lock Lake Cleanup: Once Miranda's bill is signed, the Lake will be slowly and gradually cleaned up of garbage.
-	- A brand new Shrine of Spirituality and a basement for Serpent's Hold, where the Flame of Courage is located.
+	- A brand new Shrine of Spirituality and a new basement for Serpent's Hold, where the Flame of Courage is located.
 Both are located in a new map, thus using Exult's Multimap support.
 	- An improved Orb of the Moons, allowing you to visit the shrines too.
 	- Innkeepers will reclaim the room keys when you are leaving the inn.
 They will also lock the doors and make the beds.
 	- The rudiments of a brand-new spellcasting system which allows NPCs to cast spells are now in place.
 Each NPC has his/her own spellcasting item which can be used to cast spells, and they will use mana and reagents.
 There are also some new NPC-only spells.
 	- The 'Iteractions' mod by Alun Bestor; you can bake pastries, forge swords, milk cows, shear sheep...
 	- The 'Avatar Pack' mod by yours truly, with several shiny new portraits for your avatar.
 	- NPCs can now cast spells too!
-The system is very rudimentary yet, being dialog based, but there are plans for major improvements in the future.
+The spellcasting system is very rudimentary, being dialog based, but it will get better in the future.
-	- Lord British now has his Crown Jewels.
+	- Lord British now has his Crown Jewels, based on their Ultima 5 versions.
 	  They don't do everything they should yet, but they are unbalanced already if you get your filthy hands on them.
 	- A rollable flying carpet you can carry around, which replaces the original flying carpet.

 6	Spoilers
 ------------
-	So, you can't keep away... very well.
-Here they are.
+	So, you just can't keep away... fine: here they are.
 	Proceed at your own peril...

 	Keyring Spoilers
 	----------------
 		- The Quest is started by Zauriel.
 He is located just outside of  Lord British's castle.
 You can't miss him :-)
 		- Most dialogs have a 'shortcut' out with no ill effects.
 		- You must be very powerful to survive the quest.
 		- Try hackmoving Laurianna to Zauriel without giving her some blackrock first.
 Then talk to Zauriel.
 		- It is Laurianna that will give you the keyring.
 She will only do so *after* you give her Zauriel's Journal.
-		- Using the keyring on the Avatar causes all party keys to be added to it.
+		- Use the keyring on the Avatar to add all party keys to it.

 	Shrines of Virtues
 	------------------
 		- The Shrine of Sacrifice starts out defiled; you can restore it  with the correct Word of Power.
-		- Before cleasing the Shrine of Sacrifice, look for the "Book of Forgotten Mantras" and take it with you.
-When you choose to say a Mantra, you can also select those from the book.
+		- Before cleasing the Shrine of Sacrifice, find the "Book of Forgotten Mantras" and take it with you.
-		- After you meditate for the right amount of cycles and with the right mantra, each shrine will give you a quest to go see the Codex of Ultimate Wisdom.
+		- After you meditate for the right amount of cycles and with the right mantra, each shrine will give you a quest to see the Codex of Ultimate Wisdom.
+This allows you to go pst the guardians.
 		- After going through seven shrines, and if you don't have access to the Shrine of Spirituality, you will be able to attune the white Virtue Stone to the Shrine with the Codex.
 Be sure to have a way out, or you may be trapped!
 		- Returning to the Shrine after seeing the Codex gives you a reward.

 	Shrine of the Codex
 	-------------------
 		- You can only enter if you are in a sacred quest.
 		- You must have both lenses to view the Codex.
 You can double-click the lenses to rotate them.
-		- Be sure to carry the lenses with you, or they may be trapped inside the shrine if you can no longer enter!
+		- Make sure to carry the lenses with you on your way out -- otherwise, they may be trapped inside the shrine if you can no longer enter!
-		- Returning the Items of Principles to their original places is the right thing to do.
+		- Returning the Items of Principles to their rightful places is always the right thing to do.
 		- Try teleporting inside the Shrine and viewing the Codex when you are not on a quest to see it.

 	Improved Orb of the Moons
 	-------------------------
 		- You can now teleport to the Shrines too; just throw the orb far from you.
 Here are the new destinations of the Orb:
 		Honesty                         Compassion                  Valor

 		                Moonglow        Britain         Jhelom